gammasim/simtools/docs/source/guidelines.rst

 Docker Container for Development
 =================================

-A docker container is made available for developers, see the `Gammasim-tools container repository <https://github.com/gammasim/containers/tree/main/dev>`_.
+A docker container is made available for developers, see the `gammasim-tools container repository <https://github.com/gammasim/containers/tree/main/dev>`_.
 The container has the python packages, CORSIKA, and sim_telarray pre-installed.
 Setting up a system to run gammasim-tools applications or tests should be a matter of minutes: